Decoherence in open quantum systems: influence of the intrinsic bath dynamics: Non-Markovian quantum kinetic equation for a dephasing model

-As it is seen in Figs.~1 and 2, there is a domain of the state parameters (the temperature $1/\beta$ and the mean levels' inversion $\langle\sigma_3\rangle$), where the renormalized values (\ref{renormGammaCor}), obtained within our generalized projection technique, reproduce the exact result (\ref{gamCorExact}) better than those derived using the ZN approach (\ref{gamma_cor}).
+As it is seen in figures~\ref{Fig1} and \ref{Fig2}, there is a domain of the state parameters (the temperature $1/\beta$ and the inversion of the mean levels populations $\langle\sigma_3\rangle$), where the renormalized values (\ref{renormGammaCor}), obtained within our generalized projection technique, reproduce the exact result (\ref{gamCorExact}) better than those derived using the ZN approach~(\ref{gamma_cor}).
 This region is found to be characterized by the values $-0.2<A_{\rm{init}}<0$, meaning a slight qubit frequency downshift.

-It should be noted that such a behaviour of $\gamma_{\rm{cor}}(t)$ is typical both in the high (Fig.~1) and low (Fig.~2) temperature limits.
-It could be also shown that in the moderate super-Ohmic regime, the obtained dynamics has tendencies similar to those presented at $s=1$.
-However, at the sub-Ohmic coupling, the behaviour of $\gamma_{\rm{cor}}^{\rm{exact}}(t)$ is known to be non-monotonic in time \cite{PRA2012}, and none of the approximations (\ref{gamma_cor}) or (\ref{renormGammaCor}) can reproduce the true dynamics of the correlational contribution to the decoherence function at large times due to specific kind of coupling \cite{review}.
+It should be noted that such a behaviour of $\gamma_{\rm{cor}}(t)$ is typical both in the high (figure~\ref{Fig1}) and low (figure~\ref{Fig2}) temperature limits.
+It could be also shown that in the moderate super-Ohmic regime, the obtained dynamics shows tendencies similar to those presented at $s=1$.
+However, at the sub-Ohmic coupling, the behaviour of $\gamma_{\rm{cor}}^{\rm{exact}}(t)$ is known to be non-monotonous in time \cite{PRA2012}, and none of the approximations (\ref{gamma_cor}) or (\ref{renormGammaCor}) can reproduce the true dynamics of the correlational contribution to the decoherence function at large times due to a specific kind of coupling \cite{review}.

-On the other hand, the lowest series expansion in (\ref{expandSig+}) does not allow us to estimate the correction to the phase shift reliably: according to Eq.~(\ref{renormChi}), it arises even at $\chi(t)=0$, contradicting the well-known statement \cite{PRA2012}, which attributes the qubit frequency renormalization solely to the appearance of the initial correlations in the composite $S+B$ system.
-Going beyond the 4-th order in the interaction in calculations of the renormalized values of $\chi(t)$ and $\gamma_{\rm{cor}}(t)$ could eventually improve the situation.
-But it also implies taking into account the next terms in the series expansion (\ref{expandSig+}) that automatically would deviate the expected result from the exact exponential form (\ref{solSigmaP}).
+On the other hand, the lowest series expansion in (\ref{expandSig+}) does not allow us to reliably estimate the correction to the phase shift according to equation~(\ref{renormChi}), it arises even at $\chi(t)=0$, contradicting the well-known statement \cite{PRA2012}, which attributes the qubit frequency renormalization solely to the appearance of the initial correlations in the composite $S+B$ system.
+Going beyond the 4th order in the interaction in calculations of the renormalized values of $\chi(t)$ and $\gamma_{\rm{cor}}(t)$ could eventually improve the situation.
+However, it also implies taking into account the next terms in the series expansion (\ref{expandSig+}) which automatically would deviate the expected result from the exact exponential form (\ref{solSigmaP}).